-On 9 November, join us at the Inspired by... gallery as The North York Moors Chamber Music Festival holds an Exhibition Concert.
-Enjoy an energetic and passionate classical programme featuring The Oculi Ensemble performing quartets by Haydn, Bridge and Strauss.
+On 8 November, join us at the Inspired by... gallery as The North York Moors Chamber Music Festival holds an Exhibition Concert.
+Enjoy an energetic and passionate classical programme featuring The Oculi Ensemble performing quartets by Haydn and Borodin.
 Booking essential.

 Christmas is coming...

 As Christmas fast approaches, head to one of the area's great houses all decked out for the season's festivities.
-Burton Agnes Hall opens its doors from 14 November to 23 December, with festive events running alongside, including Christmas Craft Days, or experience Christmas at Nunnington Hall from the Georgian era to the war years (weekends only from 17 November until 16 December).
+Burton Agnes Hall opens its doors from 14 November to 23 December, with festive events running alongside, including Christmas Craft Wednesdays, or experience Christmas through the ages at Nunnington Hall from the Georgian era to the war years (weekends only from 15 November until 15 December).

-This year's theme at Castle Howard is The Twelve Days of Christmas with flamboyant displays and installations to surprise and delight from 17 November until 31 December (closed 24-26 December).
+This year's theme at Castle Howard is A Christmas Masquerade with flamboyant displays and installations to surprise and delight from 16 November until 5 January (closed 24-25 December).

-Complementing Briganta's Yorkshire's 'Hygge', exhibiting in the Inspired by... gallery (16 November until 20 January 2019), our very popular annual Christmas Craft Fair returns (17-18 November).
-We're also holding a Christmas shopping weekend at our Sutton Bank National Park Centre (24-25 November), with live music, children's activities and crafts.
+Complementing Briganta's 'Uniquely Made', exhibiting in the Inspired by... gallery (16 November until early February 2020), our very popular annual Christmas Craft Fair returns (16-17 November).
+We're also holding a Christmas shopping weekend at our Sutton Bank National Park Centre (23-24 November), with live music, children's activities and crafts.

-Lighting up the dark skies, the Whitby Christmas Festival (16-18 November) includes a lantern parade on Friday, starting at Pannett Park at 6pm, before reaching Front Marina car park, where you'll find live music, Santa and the official Christmas lights switch-on.
+Lighting up the dark skies, the Whitby Christmas Festival (15-17 November) includes a lantern parade on Friday, starting at Pannett Park at 6pm, before reaching Front Marina car park, where you'll find live music, Santa and the official Christmas lights switch-on.
 In Front Marina car park find market stalls with plenty of gift ideas, artists, crafts, hot food and drinks, as well as live music, a First World War fashion show and fireworks on Saturday.

-The popular NSPCC Christmas Fair returns to Duncombe Park (15-17 November) where you can enjoy more than 50 stalls selling a range of festive gifts.
-Nearby, Beadlam Grange Farm Shop's annual Christmas Gift Fair in aid of Yorkshire Air Ambulance returns 16-18 November.
-Free entry and a chance to browse more than 30 stalls in their covered yard.
+Beadlam Grange Farm Shop's annual Christmas Gift Fair in aid of St Catherine's Hospice, Scarborough returns 15-17 November.
+Free entry and a chance to browse more than 35 stalls in their covered yard.